petazeta/youronlineshop/README.md

 ## Support

 It works at Node v.16 and mongodb v.4.
-We can no garantee it would work in different version.
+We can no guarantee it would work on a different version.

 For any issues please write to: melchorherrera@gmail.com.
 We will gladly appreciate any bug report.